CALL FOR PAPERS: Special Issue Re-vegetation under Karst Rocky Desertification: A Plant-microbial-soil Interaction Perspective

 CALL FOR PAPERS: Re-vegetation under Karst Rocky Desertification: A Plant-microbial-soil Interaction Perspective

 Plant and Soil is seeking submissions for a Special Issue entitled Re-vegetation under Karst Rocky Desertification: A Plant-microbial-soil Interaction Perspective guest edited by Weiyu Shi, Minggang Xu and Xinhua He.
-Submissions open in November and close on 30 April 2020.
+Submissions close on 31 December 2020.

 Special issue papers accepted for publication in the special issue will be available online very soon after acceptance, and before inclusion in the special issue.
 All manuscript will be peer-reviewed by 2-3 independent reviewers and handled by the Guest Editors, in collaboration with the Journal’s Section Editors.